vjvasiljev/100-days-of-code/r1-log.md

 ### R1D40 08.02

 D40 I am still doing work on the Bootstrap Website  for a client.
 Implemented a couple more components, uploaded the under construction version to a hosting. http://bellyfest.eu

+### R1D41 08.03

+Continuing work on the Bootstrap website.
+Fixed a couple of page layouts, also created a page with a seminar timetable and schedule.